tmobile/jazz-installer/README.md

 Please follow the section,
 Create Jenkins/Bitbucket servers for Scenario 3

-1. ./run.py
+In case if you have had to to run ./run.py manually please ensure you have entered first the below two prompts
+     Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): jazz700
+     Do you need full stack including network(Y/N): n

 Follow the prompts:

-     Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): jazz700
-     Do you need full stack including network(Y/N): n Do you have existing Jenkins and Bitbucket Server(Y/N): y Please create the following adminid/password on Jenkins Server before you proceed: jenkinsadmin/jenkinsadmin Please create the following adminid/password on Bitbucket Server before you proceed: jenkins1/jenkinsadmin
+     Do you have existing Jenkins and Bitbucket Server(Y/N): y Please create the following adminid/password on Jenkins Server before you proceed: jenkinsadmin/jenkinsadmin Please create the following adminid/password on Bitbucket Server before you proceed: jenkins1/jenkinsadmin